-My Katabatic Sawatch 15-degree quilt was what I chose to use on this hike.
+I chose to use my Katabatic Sawatch 15-degree quilt on this hike.
 I also used Katabatic’s Flex 22-degree quilt but wanted a warmer one for the AZT.
 I’ve used other quilts, but I still find that Katabatic has the best workmanship and keeps me the warmest.

 I slept comfortably down into the low 20s, meaning I slept without shifting due to cold spots during the night.
 Initially, I used straps to lock the quilt down but soon found them unnecessary and eventually resorted to depending on the elastic and collar.

 If I buttoned the color, the elastic on the edges of the quilt naturally constricted and prevented cold spots.
 I occasionally had to pull the edge of the quilt over my butt when I flipped, and I will admit there were times I wished I had gotten a wide quilt.